Myelogram of the Spine

 - Preparation:

-After changing into a gown, you will be positioned on your stomach or side for the injection. - The injection area of the skin is cleansed thoroughly.
+After changing into a gown, the staff will position you on your stomach or side for the injection. - The injection area of the skin is cleansed thoroughly.

 Numbing the Area: